 Applying creative play in the workplace

 Most people don’t feel comfortable with creative play without adequate preparation.
-People are usually more comfortable focusing on reality and what is than fantasy and what could be.
+People are usually more comfortable focusing on reality what is fantasy and what could be.

 A focused design sprint is another playful and structured way to innovate.
 Adding playful design will further enhance the experience already more playful than traditional work methods.